elifiner/pydump/README.md

 Future enhancements
 ===================

-* Support more depths for local and global variables (right now I only store the repr)
+* Support more depths for local and global variables